klchambers/pp5ecommerce/README.md

 **Epic 7:** *Admin Order and Customer Review Management*

 As an admin, I want to manage customer orders and moderate reviews to ensure smooth order processing and maintain content quality.

+<a id="business-model></a>

+## Business Model
+### Introduction
+GlouGlou Wine Store is an e-commerce platform designed for wine enthusiasts to explore, select, and purchase wines from different regions, varieties, and categories.
+The business aims to provide a smooth, customer-focused online shopping experience with curated wine selections, user ratings, and reviews, as well as seamless order management.
+### Value Proposition
+GlouGlou Wine Store offers a user-friendly online platform for wine buyers to:
+* Access a curated catalog of wines, filtered by categories such as region, type, and price.
+* Get detailed product descriptions, images, and product details.
+* Manage their shopping experience with personalised accounts and order details.
+* Benefit from convenient, secure checkout processes using Stripe integration, and receive timely order confirmations.
+### Target Audience
+The target customers for GlouGlou Wine Store are:
+* Wine enthusiasts who enjoy natural wines and diverse wine selections.
+* Casual consumers seeking convenient online wine shopping experiences.
+### Revenue Model
+The primary source of revenue for GlouGlou Wine Store is through product sales:
+* Direct sales of wines: Customers purchase wines directly from the online store.
+Customer Acquisition Channels
+To drive traffic and conversions, GlouGlou Wine Store uses several customer acquisition strategies:
+1. Search Engine Optimization (SEO): Ensuring the store ranks highly on search engines for key terms like "online wine store" or "best wines for delivery."
+2. Social Media Marketing: Engaging customers through platforms like Instagram and Facebook, showcasing wine selections, reviews, and customer testimonials.
+3. Email Marketing: Building a subscriber list for sending out newsletters with special offers, new arrivals, and wine recommendations.
+### Key Resources
+GlouGlou Wine Store relies on several essential resources:
+* Product catalog: A well-curated inventory of high-quality wines from diverse regions.
+* E-commerce platform: Built using technologies like Django for the backend, integrated with payment systems like Stripe for secure transactions.
+* Marketing and branding: A strong brand presence through digital marketing efforts, social media, and engaging with the wine community.
+### Customer Relationship
+GlouGlou Wine Store focuses on building strong relationships with its customers through:
+* Personalised account management: Customers can create profiles to save details, manage orders, and track purchases.
+### Future Growth and Expansion
+GlouGlou Wine Store aims to expand its services by:
+* Offering subscription services: Implementing a monthly wine box delivery based on customer preferences.
+* Add-ons and subscriptions: Customers can opt into special wine bundles, subscription services for regular deliveries, or limited-time seasonal offers.
+* Loyalty programs: Creating loyalty rewards for repeat customers, offering discounts or early access to new products.
+* Product ratings, reviews, and personalised recommendations: Recommend highly rated products, or similar products based on returning customer’s previous order history
+### Conclusion
+The GlouGlou Wine Store business model is centred around delivering a premium wine shopping experience, focusing on customer satisfaction through a curated selection, easy-to-use e-commerce platform, and personalised services.
+The company has the potential to grow through targeted marketing, strategic partnerships, and the introduction of new features to enhance the customer experience.

 <a id=testing-and-validation></a>